Persuasion (online magazine)

-Persuasion is a nonprofit digital magazine and community focused on providing a forum for discussions of society, politics, and culture from a philosophically liberal perspective.
+Persuasion is an American non-profit digital magazine and community focused on providing a forum for discussions of society, politics, and culture from a philosophically liberal perspective.
 Founded in July 2020 by political scientist and Atlantic contributing writer Yascha Mounk, the organization publishes an eponymous digital magazine, Persuasion; produces a weekly podcast, The Good Fight with Yascha Mounk; and hosts online events with speakers from across the political spectrum.

-Pieces published by Persuasion magazine are frequently reproduced internationally in translation in, among other outlets, the Italian daily Domani and the Spanish-language literary magazine Letras Libres.
+Pieces published by the Persuasion magazine are frequently reproduced internationally in translation in, among other outlets, the Italian daily Domani and the Spanish-language literary magazine Letras Libres.
 Articles have also appeared in translation in Krautreporter, L’Express, and other international media as well as being discussed on national television.

 Mission and orientation

-New York Times columnist Thomas B. Edsall has described Persuasion as part of a “centrist countermobilization” against extremist views on both the left and right.
+New York Times columnist Thomas B. Edsall has described Persuasion as part of a "centrist countermobilization" against extremist views on both the left and right.
 In his founding manifesto, Mounk argued that “the erosion of values like free speech and due process within mainstream institutions [has] put philosophical liberals at a unique disadvantage”.
 Mounk has described Persuasion as a new institution premised on the importance of good faith disagreement and persuasion in resolving societal and political differences, in response to a perceived failure of existing institutions to defend traditionally liberal values.
 According to Mounk, the organization has three aims: